Naprej, zastava slave: Slovene Partisans and Territorial Defence

 In World War II, "Naprej, zastava slave" was the introductory melody of the Kričač radio station, emitted by the Slovene Liberation Front, and was a part of the morning and the evening salutation to the flag by the Slovene Partisans.
 With the establishment of the Federal People's Republic of Yugoslavia in 1946, the royal Yugoslav anthem was replaced by "Hey, Slavs".
 The first post-war constitution of the People's Republic of Slovenia and the constitution, adopted in 1963, did not specify a regional anthem.
 "Naprej, zastava slave" was used at official public events and on state holidays since the beginning of the 1970s.
-In spring 1987, it was replaced by "Zdravljica".
+In 1989, it was replaced by "Zdravljica".

 Because it calls to the defence of the homeland, it was since 1992 played during ceremonial events and oathtaking ceremonies in the Slovenian Territorial Defence in line with the draft Rules on Service in the Territorial Defence, adopted on 15 April 1992.

 Current role

 It is the current anthem of the Slovenian Armed Forces, based on a government decree from 1995.
+It is also played (only rarely sung) for the Commander-in-Chief, i.e. the President of Slovenia.
+The President has, however, the right to delegate this position to another Slovenian citizen.